-Oh and don’t worry, we’re not moving to upgrade to a larger space.
+Small space living truly is one of the best things we’ve done to in our simplifying journey.
 Although small spaces come with their own unique set of challenges, we really like the minimalist lifestyle.
 We can clean our whole house in less than an hour and then have more time to travel and to do the things we love.
-We are moving to another small space while we save to build our own “tiny home.”
-Check out my Pinterest Board for some things I’ve saved for when we build our own small space.
+We are currently living in another small space while we save to build our own “tiny home.”
+You can check out my Pinterest Board for some things I’ve saved for when we build our own small space.

 Simplify with Less